8base/old-documentation/8base-console/graphql-api/queries/sort-list-query.md

 ### Using sorting in queries

 Results from your query can be sorted by using the `sort` argument.
-The sort order (ascending vs. descending) gets set by specifying ASC or DESC for the field name.
+The sort order (ascending vs. descending) can be set by specifying ASC or DESC for the field name.

 Sorting a list of queried records.